 - Our Dragons Are Different: If they really try they can learn to turn into people.

 - The Complainer Is Always Wrong: In general when anyone spoke out against the Knights, they seemed to be in the wrong simply because the Knights were the heroes.
+See above, also.

 - Worst Aid: In one issue Electrode is in a car accident and doctors try to use a "defibrilator" on him when he flatlines.
-Forgiving the fact that's not what defibrillators are for, it gets downright Narm-y when they realize shocking an electric superhero doesn't do anything until they turn the machine Up to Eleven.
+Forgiving the fact that's not what defibrillators are for, it gets downright Narm-y when they realize shocking an electric superhero doesn't do anything until they turn the machine up to eleven.